MillionConcepts/clementine-conversion/readme.md

 ### /readmes

-Copies of our readme files from the bundle to provide more context for this software.
+Copies of our readme files from the bundle to provide context for this software.
+The data and browse readmes can be considered informal
+specifications for the outputs of this software.

 ### /src